GrieferAtWork/KOSmk4/readme.md

 Anyways. - Even though practically no documentation on this feature of Visual Studio (which you can get the Community Edition of for free by the way) exists, I managed to get it working through trial an error.

-And if you don't like Visual Studio (or aren't using Windows) I do know for a fact that Visual Studio Code also includes functionality for connecting to a GDB client/stub when you start diving into extensions
+And if you don't like Visual Studio (or aren't using Windows) I do know for a fact that Visual Studio Code also includes functionality for connecting to a GDB server/stub when you start diving into extensions

 So here are your options:

-- To debug the kernel, you must start it with one of the following 2 commandlines (both of which will run a GDB stub on `tcp:localhost:1234`, and have qemu wait until something connects to it):
+- To debug the kernel, you must start it with one of the following 2 commandlines (both of which will run a GDB server/stub on `tcp:localhost:1234`, and have qemu wait until something connects to it):
-	- `deemon magic.dee --run-only --gdb=stub --target=i386 --config=OD`
+	- `deemon magic.dee --run-only --gdb=server --target=i386 --config=OD`
-	This one uses my own personal gdb stub that gets loaded as a driver into the kernel.
+	This one uses my own personal gdb server that gets loaded as a driver into the kernel.
 It offers out-of-the-box integrated support for enumerating libraries, drivers, and running threads
 	- `deemon magic.dee --run-only --gdb=qemu --target=i386 --config=OD`
 	This one uses qemu's built-in gdb stub, which offers less functionality since it won't know how to enumerate threads created by the KOS scheduler, or list all of the libraries/drivers loaded into the kernel, meaning that tracebacks will only include source locations from the kernel core.
 	This option is mainly meant for debugging things that happen before the GDB driver is loaded, or things that break the GDB stub driver itself (It's home-made and hacked together based on knowledge leared from observation, qemu's implementation, gdb's reference implementation (which only implements about 1% of the protocol...), and bits and pieces of documentation from across the internet)
-- To connect to the stub, you can do one of the following:
+- To connect to the server/stub, you can do one of the following:
 	- Use Visual Studio's Open-Folder function to open the `/kos` folder and have all of this happen in 1 step when you press the debug button
 	- Start a new instance of `gdb` built for a generic `i386` target and type `target remote localhost:1234`
 	- Screw around with Visual Studio Code until you get it to connect to that same port, and have it be your debugging experience (I know for a fact that this is possible since I managed to get it to work before figuring out how to get Visual Studio's Open-Folder method to do my bidding)